 The reason is not laziness.
 It is that writing SOPs feels like another project on top of your actual work.
 You have a client due date or a product issue, and documenting the process feels like a luxury you cannot afford right now.

-A short SOP your team actually follows is worth infinitely more than a perfect SOP nobody reads.
+A short SOP the team tests and updates is more useful than a polished document nobody follows.

 • Purpose and overview.
 What is this process for?
 When does someone do it?
 Why does it matter?